IndigoUnited/automaton/README.md

         },
         {
             task: 'mkdir',
+            // This 'on' attributes allows you to
+            // enable/disable a subtask just by setting it
+            // to a falsy value.
+            // In this case, we even used a placeholder,
+            // allowing us to skip this subtask depending
+            // on the run_all option.
+Of course, you have
+            // just setted it to something like `false`
+            on: '{{run_all}}',
             description: 'create the third folder, ' + 'which was defined ' +
                          'by one of the filters',